-You’ve been extraordinarily open about giving and informative in a very high-level expert way but you brought it down to very, very elegant and clear cut manner.
+You’ve been extraordinarily open about giving and informative in a very high-level expert way but you brought it down to a very, very elegant, and clear cut manner.
 I appreciate it on behalf of everyone, thank you, and I’m very blessed.

 Oh, thank you.
 I appreciate the opportunity, Jay.

 - Twitter – Jay Abraham

 - LinkedIn – Jay Abraham

 - Google Power Search